 Maryland Weather: Wet weather returns this weekend

-BALTIMORE -- Most areas are sunny this afternoon, with temperatures in the lower to mid 70s.
-Temps will cool into the 60s this evening under clear skies and light winds.

-Tonight, a weak cold front will move in, bringing some clouds and a light northerly wind around 5 mph.
-Temperatures will drop to the low 40s outside the Beltway and up to the lower 50s in the city and near the Bay.
+BALTIMORE -- Our Purple Friday is starting off with temperatures in the 50s.

-Friday: High pressure coming from Canada will bring sunny skies throughout the day.
-Temperatures might be slightly cooler than Thursday but remain near average around 70° for afternoon highs.
+High pressure coming from Canada will bring sunny skies throughout the day.
+Temperatures will be slightly cooler than Thursday, remaining around 70° for afternoon highs.

 Friday night: Clouds will increase, and some areas might get a light shower by morning west of I-95.
 Temperatures will be in the mid to upper 40s.